mendix/docs/content/howto/extensibility/write-javascript-github.md

 ## 4 Creating a “Search GitHub User” JavaScript Action

-To create a JavaScript action that can search for users on GitHub, follow the steps below.
+To create a JavaScript action that can search for users on GitHub, follow the steps below:

 1. Add a new **JavaScript action** in your Mendix project: